To diagnose female sexual dysfunction, your doctor may:

 Effective treatment for sexual dysfunction often requires addressing an underlying medical condition or hormonal change.
 Your doctor may suggest changing a medication you're taking or prescribing a new one.

-Treating female sexual dysfunction linked to a hormonal cause might include:
+Possible treatments for female sexual dysfunction might include:

 Estrogen therapy.
 Localized estrogen therapy comes in the form of a vaginal ring, cream or tablet.
 This therapy benefits sexual function by improving vaginal tone and elasticity, increasing vaginal blood flow and enhancing lubrication.